-Off-season sampling will continue once per week until at least one mosquito is collected.
+Off-season sampling will continue once per week (so long as temperatures are above the threshold, see 6.5.2) until at least one mosquito is collected.
 This will initiate the resumption of field season sampling (Figure 5), including both the core site (10 traps every 2 weeks) and relocatable sites (10 traps every 4 weeks).